moderndatacompany/dataos.info/docs/interfaces/metis/navigating_metis_ui_how_to_guide.md

 ![Test suits ](navigating_metis_ui_how_to_guide/testsuit_option.png)

-Test suits
+<figcaption align = "center"> Test suits  </figcaption>

 1. Select the test suit for which you want to see quality test results.
 The list shows the latest test run results for all the datasets and their columns.
 2. Expand to see all the test results for a dataset column for the particular time period.

 ![Test results for the dataset for a selected time period](navigating_metis_ui_how_to_guide/test_cases.png)

-Test results for the dataset for a selected time period
+<figcaption align = "center"> Test results for the dataset for a selected time period </figcaption>

 ### **Dataset View**

 1. Search the dataset for which you want to view quality test results.
-2. Click on the **Profiler & Data Quality tab on the data asset information page**.
+2. Click on the **Profiler & Data Quality tab on the DataOS entity details page**.
 3. You will see the summary.
 In the summary for quality test runs for the columns, click on the **Data Quality** tab to see a list of results of the last test run for the dataset.
 You can expand and select the time period to see all the test results for the particular column of the dataset.

 ## How to configure **Alerts and Notifications**